American Reboot: Bridging CIA Books and Political Books

 Mar 27, 2022 | By Will Hurd

-I’ve snuck into a terrorist training camp to conduct reconnaissance, almost got pulled out of a car and beaten to death by a mob, and my name has been on a ballot for public election eight different times.
+I’ve lived the kind of stories you read in CIA books: I snuck into a terrorist training camp to conduct reconnaissance and was almost beaten to death by a mob after they pulled me out of a car.
+My experiences as an elected official could fill the pages of political books, since my name has been on a ballot for public election eight different times.
 In all of these situations, I had a feeling of nervousness because I didn’t know the outcome of the situation I was in.
-I’m experiencing a similar feeling on the eve of my first book American Reboot being released into the wild.
+I experienced a similar feeling on the eve of releasing my first book, American Reboot, into the wild.

 My first boss, in my first overseas assignment as an officer in the Central Intelligence Agency (CIA), asked me before I conducted my first operation, “Are you nervous?”